QTSeg: A Query Token-Based Dual-Mix Attention Framework with Multi-Level Feature Distribution for Medical Image Segmentation: Experimental Results and Discussion

-The BKAI-IGH NeoPolyp~\cite{neopoly} dataset was released by the BKAI Research Center at Hanoi University of Science and Technology in collaboration with the Institute of Gastroenterology and Hepatology (IGH) in Vietnam.
-This dataset comprises 1,200 images, with a division of 1,000 images for training and 200 images for testing purposes.
-Within the dataset, polyps are categorized into neoplastic or non-neoplastic classes, represented in red and green, respectively.
+The ISIC2016~\cite{isic2016} dataset specifically focuses on enhancing melanoma diagnosis through the utilization of high-quality, human-validated datasets comprising skin lesion images.
+The challenge provided official training and testing datasets featuring 900 dermoscopic lesion images for training and 379 for testing.
+These images were accompanied by ground truth masks labeled by experts and saved in binary mask format.
+The BKAI-IGH NeoPolyp~\cite{neopoly} is the polyp segmentation dataset released by the BKAI Research Center at Hanoi University of Science and Technology in collaboration with the Institute of Gastroenterology and Hepatology (IGH) in Vietnam.
+This dataset comprises 1,200 endoscopic images, with a division of 1,000 images for training and 200 images for testing purposes.
 While an official split of 1,000 training and 200 testing samples exists, the official test ground truth is not public due to the ongoing challenge.
 Thus, we partition the training set into five folds to evaluate the model's performance comprehensively.
-Two experiments were conducted using this dataset: binary segmentation and multi-class segmentation.
+To ensure the reproducibility of results and facilitate future comparisons, we first sort all samples based on their sample names.
+Subsequently, these samples were segmented into K folds by array slicing.
+In our experimental setup, we executed the models across five folds and subsequently reported the averaged metrics for a comprehensive evaluation.